Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Built for Devs and Agents

 Chrome extension, SDKs, CLI, and MCP server.
-Platform teams integrate easily; devs and agents use it natively.
+Platform teams integrate easily.
+Devs and agents use it natively.

 mirrord

-Local Debugging Tool
+Local Development Tool

 Environments Only